wilofice/dahomey/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

-    Binary:              /usr/bin/dahomeyd
+    Binary:              /usr/bin/danxomed
-    Configuration file:  /etc/dahomey/dahomey.conf
+    Configuration file:  /etc/danxome/danxome.conf
-    Data directory:      /var/lib/dahomeyd
+    Data directory:      /var/lib/danxomed
-    PID file:            /var/run/dahomeyd/dahomeyd.pid (OpenRC and Upstart) or /run/dahomeyd/dahomeyd.pid (systemd)
+    PID file:            /var/run/danxomed/danxomed.pid (OpenRC and Upstart) or /run/danxomed/danxomed.pid (systemd)
-    Lock file:           /var/lock/subsys/dahomeyd (CentOS)
+    Lock file:           /var/lock/subsys/danxomed (CentOS)

-The PID directory (if applicable) and data directory should both be owned by the dahomey user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the dahomey user and group.
-Access to dahomey-cli and other dahomeyd rpc clients can then be controlled by group membership.
+The PID directory (if applicable) and data directory should both be owned by the danxome user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the danxome user and group.
+Access to danxome-cli and other danxomed rpc clients can then be controlled by group membership.

 NOTE: When using the systemd .service file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by systemd.
-Directories are given a permission of 710, giving the dahomey group access to files under it _if_ the files themselves give permission to the dahomey group to do so (e.g. when `-sysperms` is specified).
+Directories are given a permission of 710, giving the danxome group access to files under it _if_ the files themselves give permission to the danxome group to do so (e.g. when `-sysperms` is specified).
 This does not allow for the listing of files under the directory.

-NOTE: It is not currently possible to override `datadir` in `/etc/dahomey/dahomey.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
-This is because the command line options specified in the init files take precedence over the configurations in `/etc/dahomey/dahomey.conf`.
+NOTE: It is not currently possible to override `datadir` in `/etc/danxome/danxome.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
+This is because the command line options specified in the init files take precedence over the configurations in `/etc/danxome/danxome.conf`.
 However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `BITCOIND_DATADIR` for OpenRC).

 ### macOS

-    Binary:              /usr/local/bin/dahomeyd
+    Binary:              /usr/local/bin/danxomed
-    Configuration file:  ~/Library/Application Support/Dahomey/dahomey.conf
+    Configuration file:  ~/Library/Application Support/Danxome/danxome.conf
-    Data directory:      ~/Library/Application Support/Dahomey
+    Data directory:      ~/Library/Application Support/Danxome
-    Lock file:           ~/Library/Application Support/Dahomey/.lock
+    Lock file:           ~/Library/Application Support/Danxome/.lock

 Installing Service Configuration
 -----------------------------------